Vapor-solid-solid growth of single-walled carbon nanotubes: Results and discussion

-At higher temperatures, where surface diffusion is faster, sustained tubular growth is not obtained.
-Instead, growth at \SI{1500}{\kelvin} and above yields low-curvature graphitic structures consistent with encapsulation (Fig. \ref{fig:T_test}).
-Similar outcomes were reported for VLS growth on liquid iron at high temperature and were attributed to shorter lifetimes of interfacial defects \cite{hedman2024dynamics}.
-In particular, reduced pentagon-defect lifetimes alter the ratio of pentagons to hexagons, $N_5/N_6$, thereby lowering the Gaussian curvature ($\propto N_5/N_6$) and favoring low-curvature graphitic morphologies.
-Therefore, although increasing temperature accelerates diffusion, excessive temperature promotes encapsulation and suppresses SWCNT growth.
+At higher temperatures, where surface diffusion is faster, growth of SWCNTs is not observed.
+Instead, \SI{1500}{\kelvin} and above yield low-curvature graphitic structures consistent with encapsulation.
+Similar results were reported for VLS growth on iron at high temperatures and are attributed to the shorter lifetimes of interface defects~\cite{hedman2024dynamics}.
+In particular, reduced lifetimes of pentagon defects change the ratio of pentagons to hexagons, $N_5/N_6$, which lowers the Gaussian curvature $\propto N_5/N_6$, resulting in low-curvature graphitic structures.
+Therefore, although increasing temperature accelerates carbon transport, excessive temperature promotes encapsulation and suppresses CNT growth.
+Highlighting that, in contrast to VLS growth, the interplay between healing of interface defects and carbon transport is an important factor for VSS growth.